md42/martinduerrmeier.com/docs/blog/posts/visualising-license-choice.md

 # Which license to choose for a git repo?

 TIL [Codeberg](https://codeberg.org)[^1] has a [help text](https://docs.codeberg.org/getting-started/licensing/) to choose a license when creating a git repository.
 That is handy!
 Let's make a [Mermaid Flowchart](https://mermaid.js.org/syntax/flowchart.html) for that.
-I find that better to read then the pure text.
+I find that it is better to read than pure text.

 ``` mermaid
 flowchart TD